aluxnimm/outlookcaldavsynchronizer/README.md

 - Delete deletes the current profile
 - Copy copies the current profile to a new one

+When adding a new profile you can choose between a generic CalDAV/CardDAV and a google profile to simplify the google profile creation.

-The following properties need to be set for a new profile:
+The following properties need to be set for a new generic profile:

 - *Profile name*: An arbitrary name for the profile, which will be displayed at the associated tab.
 - *Server settings*: